-The Perfekt tense describes completed actions and is used in speech and writing to tell what happened.
-It forms stories and reports by linking helpers and past participles.
+The perfect tense das Perfekt describes completed actions and is used mainly in spoken and informal German to relate past events.
+It forms with an auxiliary and a past participle.

 Usage